xwmx/bash-boilerplate/README.md

 Bash Boilerplate
 ================

-A collection of example bash scripts that can be used to easily create safe and useful command line programs.
+A collection of example Bash starter scripts for easily creating safe and useful command line programs.

 ## Scripts